virtualdesigner/TD-Learning/readme.md

-<h1>Implemented Q-learning algorithm on Taxi-V3 which is an OPENAI gym environment.</h1>
+<h1>Implemented SARSA and Q-learning on Taxi-V3 which is an OPENAI gym environment.</h1>
 <br>
 <h2>Hyperparameters:</h2>
 <ul>